FallAngel1337/opm/docs/USAGE.md

 ```
 $ opm search <package_name>
 ```
-This will bring you can a list with names that are `contains` the name you provide.
+This will bring you a list with names that `contains` the name you've searched for.

 E.g.: `tmux` can bring `python3-tmux`